North America Japanese Restaurant Market Report Analysis, Size and Forecast 2026-2033

 The North America Japanese Restaurant Market is growing .
 People in cities and suburbs love sushi, ramen, and special Japanese dining experiences.
 Restaurants range from fast sushi counters to fancy, chef-run places.
 This growth is driven by rising demand for Asian flavours and unique dining experiences.
 New spots are popping up in big cities and suburbs, offering everything from quick bites to premium omakase.

-According to Phoenix Research, the North America Japanese Restaurant Market size is valued at USD 18.7 billion in 2025 and is projected to reach USD 30.6 billion by 2033, registering a CAGR of 6.4% during 2026–2033.
+According to Pheonix Research, the North America Japanese Restaurant Market size is valued at USD 18.7 billion in 2025 and is projected to reach USD 30.6 billion by 2033, registering a CAGR of 6.4% during 2026–2033.
 This North America Japanese Restaurant Market revenue forecast reflects premiumization trends, franchise expansion, rising health-conscious dining patterns, and increasing digital ordering penetration.

 The United States holds the largest share of the North America Japanese Restaurant Market, supported by high sushi consumption rates, strong metropolitan demand, and mature franchise ecosystems.
 Meanwhile, Canada is the fastest-growing country, driven by expanding Asian population demographics, rising middle-class disposable income, and increased mall-based Japanese restaurant penetration.